-The only consistent plan, by which all Maps are drawn on one scale.
+The only consistent plan, by which all maps are drawn on one scale.
 By its use much time may be saved, and much interest and accurate knowledge gained.

 Monteith's Map-Drawing and Object Lessons.

-The last-named treatise, bound with Mr. Monteith's ingenious system for committing outlines to memory by means of pictures of living creatures and familiar objects.
-Thus, South America resembles a dog's head; Cuba, a lizard; Italy, a boot; France, a coffee-pot; Turkey, a turkey, etc., etc.
+The last-named treatise, bound with Mr. Monteith's ingenious system for commit-ting outlines to memory by means of pictures of living creatures and familiar objects.
+Thus, South America resembles a dog's head; Cuba, a lizard; Italy, a boot; France, a coffee not: Turker a turker for the form coffee-pot ; Turkey, a turkcy, &c., &c.